Metallic Epoxy Flooring Vancouver, BC

 - Topcoat selection for clarity retention, sheen, and wear performance

-If it looks luxury on day one but dulls quickly, it is usually a prep or topcoat problem.
+If it looks luxury on day one but dulls early, it is usually a prep or topcoat problem.

-Why metallic epoxy looks different than standard epoxy floors
+Why metallic epoxy looks different than standard epoxy flooring

-Metallic epoxy is not a flat colour — it is a decorative effect finish built with reflective pigments that move under light.
-The result is a designed floor sealed under a clear protective surface, with no grout lines and no porous concrete dusting.
+Metallic epoxy is not a flat colour coat.
+It is a decorative effect floor built with reflective pigments that move under light, then sealed under a protective clear surface.
+The result is a custom epoxy floor with more depth and movement than a standard solid-colour system.

-- Light-reactive depth that shifts with viewing angle
+- Light-reactive depth that changes with viewing angle

 - Custom pigment blending for modern interior palettes